timurgen/google-storage-microservice/README.md

 ## Usage

-The microservice listens to `/config` at port 5000 and expects JSON formatted config for where it is to fetch source files:
+The microservice listens to the following endpoints at port 5000:

+`/upload` - JSON formatted config for where it is to fetch source files for upload to google storage

+`/entities` - returns JSON formatted entities listing all files at the google storage

 ```
 [